Beto O'Rourke raises $6.1 million on first day, topping Sanders and all other rivals

 Sanders beat expectations and stunned observers by raising a then-record-setting $5.9 million in his first 24 hours as a candidate last month.

-Meanwhile, Sen. Kamala Harris collected $1.5 million, which was seen as impressive haul for the California Democratic lawmaker.
-Sen. Amy Klobuchar, D-Minn., raised $1 million in 48 hours, as did former Colorado Gov. John Hickenlooper.
-It took Jay Inslee 72 hours to raise more than $1 million, but that still surpassed expectations for the Washington governor.
+Among other Democratic candidates, Sen. Kamala Harris of California collected $1.5 million, which was seen as an impressive haul.
+Sen. Amy Klobuchar of Minnesota raised $1 million in 48 hours, as did former Colorado Gov. John Hickenlooper.
+It took Gov. Jay Inslee of Washington 72 hours to raise more than $1 million, but that still surpassed expectations.

-Sen. Elizabeth Warren, D-Mass., raised at least $300,000 on New Year's Eve, her first partial day in the race, according to filings from the online donation clearinghouse ActBlue.
+Sen. Elizabeth Warren of Massachusetts raised at least $300,000 on New Year's Eve, her first partial day in the race, according to filings from the online donation clearinghouse ActBlue.
 But her campaign declined to disclose their complete one-day fundraising picture.

 The other Democratic candidates in the crowded field have not released their one-day hauls and are not required to disclose anything about their finances until the end of this month, when they make their first disclosure to the Federal Election Commission and the public.